Man charged with murder for fatal shooting in Vancouver

-VANCOUVER, Wash. - Police have arrested a man for the shooting death of an adult male acquaintance in Vancouver early Sunday morning.
+VANCOUVER, Wash. -- Police arrested a man Sunday night for allegedly shooting and killing a man in Vancouver early Sunday morning.

-TJ Patrick Ferres, 55, was booked into the Clark County Jail Sunday, charged with Murder II.
+TJ Patrick Ferres, 55, was booked into the Clark County Jail Sunday, charged with second-degree murder.

 Ferres and the victim knew each other, police reported in a news release.